givasile/effector/docs/docs/Tutorials/synthetic-examples/05_conditional_interaction_independent_uniform_heter.md

 $$

 where the features $x_1, x_2, x_3$ are independent and uniformly distributed in the interval $[-1, 1]$.
 The model has an _interaction_ between $x_1$ and $x_2$ caused by the terms:
 $f_{1,2}(x_1, x_2) = -x_1^2 \mathbb{1}_{x_2 <0} + x_1^2 \mathbb{1}_{x_2 \geq 0}$.
 This means that the effect of $x_1$ on the output $y$ depends on the value of $x_2$ and vice versa.
-Therefore, there is no golden standard on how to split the effect of $f_{1,2}$ to two parts, one that corresponds to $x_1$ and one to $x_2$.
+Terms like this introduce heterogeneity.
-Each global effect method has a different strategy to handle this issue.
-Below we will see how PDP, ALE, and RHALE handle this interaction.
+Each global effect method has a different formula for qunatifying such heterogeneity; below, we will see how PDP, ALE, and RHALE handles it.

-In contrast, $x_3$ does not interact with any other feature, so its effect can be easily computed as $e^{x_3}$.
+In contrast, $x_3$ does not interact with any other feature, so its global effect has zero heterogeneity.

 ```python